benjburgess/multiplestressR/cran-comments.md

 * This is a new release.

-* Several words were flagged as potentially be spelt incorrectly.
-These were either ecological terms (i.e., "Stressor")
+* Several words were flagged as potentially being spelt incorrectly in the DESCRIPTION file.
-* or author names (i.e., "Gurevitch" or "Lajeunesse")
+* These were either ecological terms (i.e., "Stressor") or author names (i.e., "Gurevitch" or "Lajeunesse").